Garnets

 different formulae.
 The better stones look great when faceted,

-while others are given a cabochon finish.
-Garnets divide
+while others are given a cabochon shape.

 into a number of different types, including Almandine, Pyrope,